Walgreens and CVS stocks plummet as Dr. Amazon buys an online prescription service

 “PillPack’s visionary team has a combination of deep pharmacy experience and a focus on technology,” Jeff Wilke, Amazon’s chief customer service exec, said in a statement.

 Terms of the acquisition were not disclosed.
 Amazon says it expects the deal to close during the second half of this year, pending regulatory approval.
 Walgreens stock was down 9.46% in pre-market trading.
 CVS was down 8.35%.
-News of the acquisition is also a bitter pill to swallow for Walmart, which was said to be trying to buy PillPack for under $1 billion earlier this year, according to CNBC.
+News of the acquisition is also a bitter pill to swallow for Walmart, which was said to be looking into buying PillPack for under $1 billion earlier this year, according to CNBC.

 PillPack was founded in 2013 and had a reported valuation of about $330 million as of two years ago, according to Fortune.
 It counts Accel Partners, Atlas Venture, CRV, Founder Collective, Menlo Ventures, Sherpa Ventures, Techstars among its investors.
 The company is aimed at people who take multiple prescriptions, offering services like pre-sorted dose packaging and home delivery.